ipfs-shipyard/pinning-service-compliance/api.estuary.tech.md

   ]
 }
 ```
-## Can create new pin for testing pagination cid='baeaaadbwhewdqnjqgyydmmzzgm' - 🟢 SUCCESS
+## Can create new pin for testing pagination cid='baeaaadjthe3synbqguzdgmbrha4q' - 🟢 SUCCESS

 ### Expectations (2/2 successful)